Car engine sizes explained

-We explain the difference between varying engine sizes, and the impact on fuel economy and performance.
+We explain the difference between engine sizes, and their impact on fuel economy and performance.

 Usually before you buy a car you look at the different models, trim levels and optional extras.
-Perhaps you’ll also take into consideration the cost of VED (Vehicle Excise Duty), depreciation, insurance and a car’s fuel economy.
+You may also take into consideration the cost of tax, depreciation, insurance and the car’s fuel economy.

 But one of the more puzzling things is understanding the variety of engine sizes, their differences and the jargon around them.